liiora/QuickHeal/README.md

 - Druid: When in Normal HPS mode, HT4 will be cast over HT3 if Nature's Grace procs.
 - Shaman: Fixed intermittent ChainHeal SpellID error
 <hr>

+**1.17.6**<Br>
+Talents modifications (positions & values) for all class, linked to 1.17.2 Turtle Wow patch Paladin : Integration of Holy Judgement mechanic to prio HL in that situation